MyDrift-user/Moodle--K-Header/README.md

 [EditColumnContent](https://github.com/MyDrift-user/EditColumnContent)

 ### Instructions
-Press Alt + Q to enter "Edit Mode" to add, edit or remove header items.
+* Press Alt + Q to enter or leave "Edit Mode"
+* Click on the red "+" to add Header.
+Insert name with the prefered link and click on "Create"
+* Rightclick on a Header to delete
+* Leftclick on a Header to edit

 ### Plans:
 * [x] "Edit Mode"